saltysoup/data-engineering/Module-2_IntroRedshift/README.md

     **Note**
     We recommend using the COPY command to load large datasets into Amazon Redshift from Amazon S3 or DynamoDB\.
 For more information about COPY syntax, see [COPY](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) in the *Amazon Redshift Database Developer Guide*\.

-    The sample data for this tutorial is provided in an Amazon S3 bucket that is owned by Amazon Redshift\.
-The bucket permissions are configured to allow all authenticated AWS users read access to the sample data files\.

     To load the sample data, you must provide authentication for your cluster to access Amazon S3 on your behalf\.
 You can provide either role\-based authentication or key\-based authentication\.
 We recommend using role\-based authentication\.
 For more information about both types of authentication, see [CREDENTIALS](http://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-credentials.html) in the Amazon Redshift Database Developer Guide\.

     For this step, you will provide authentication by referencing the IAM role you created and then attached to your cluster in previous steps\.